Is social media more harmful than beneficial for me? You may have asked yourself the same question many times before.

 Among the most prominent negative influences of extreme social media use, we can name:

-• Feeling inadequate:
+Feeling inadequate:

-People usually only show the highlights of their lives on social media, so it’s no wonder that you may end up feeling insecure about your own.
+People usually only show the highlights of their lives on social media.
+So, it’s no wonder that you may end up feeling insecure about your own.

 You might constantly feel inadequate and unable to appreciate your achievements if you spend significant time on these platforms.
 That’s because they ignite social comparison, leading to feelings of inferiority.
 Your looks and success suddenly aren’t worth a thing if they don’t measure up to other people’s.

 In the end, you might find yourself becoming more envious every day of even the people closest to you.
+You might develop body image issues or self-deprecating thoughts.

-• Obsessing over getting engagement:
+Obsessing over getting engagement:

 Social media platforms are designed to be addictive in this way to make sure you come back for more.
 After all, that’s how these huge companies make their billions.
 That’s why they try their best to make you crave one more response to your Instagram story or positive comment and get you to keep refreshing your feed.

-• FOMO:
+FOMO:

 Fear of missing out.
 We’ve all experienced it.
 Although it existed long before social media came around, these platforms seem to intensify it.
 What if you get invited to a party you don’t have time to go to?
 How will you handle seeing the pictures your friends post on Instagram afterwards?

 You might even get sleep deprivation just because FOMO doesn’t let you give yourself a break from social gatherings.
-And it’s not just the missing out that worries you; it’s also facing the evidence of it on social media: pictures and videos of people having a good time without you.
+And it’s not just the missing out that worries you.
+It’s also facing the evidence of it on social media: pictures and videos of people having a good time without you.

-• Difficulty concentrating:
+Difficulty concentrating:

 Ever since the invention of smartphones and then social media, our concentration level has noticeably decreased.
-Social media is designed in a way to keep you scrolling through endless fragments of content with various topics, so it’s not surprising that we’ve been having trouble focusing on one single subject or activity in the past decade.
+Social media is designed in a way to keep you scrolling through endless fragments of content with various topics.
+So, it’s not surprising that we’ve been having trouble focusing on one single subject or activity in the past decade.

-• Cyber-stalking:
+Cyber-stalking:

 The privacy settings in social media platforms can encourage users to cyber-stalk.
 We all have that one ex we want to keep an eye on, and social media makes it much easier to do so.
 You can check someone’s profile a hundred times a day without their being notified.
 Sharing your location can also put you in danger, as cyber-stalkers can find out the spots you frequently go to.

-• Underdevelopment of social skills:
+Underdevelopment of social skills:

 For example, communication on social media lacks the immediate feedback from your audience that you’d get from face-to-face interactions.
 At the same time, it’s missing the opportunity to build up a rapport with your audience over time and establish mutual trust.

 Moreover, online communication is inherently more impersonal than communication in person.
 It’s easy to forget that when we interact via text message or email, there’s no body language (and, therefore, no facial expressions) to convey emotion.
 We must rely on tone of voice alone if we want our friends or co-workers to understand what we’re feeling at any given moment.
-And because it’s so easy for people to hide behind their computers when communicating online, they’re less likely than ever not just to say what they mean but also mean what they say!
+And because it’s so easy for people to hide behind their computers when communicating online, they’re less likely than ever not only to say what they mean but also mean what they say!

-• Cyberbullying:
+Cyberbullying:

 Cyberbullying can have devastating effects on children.
-In the article “What Are the Effects of Cyberbullying on Children?”
-I’ve explained these effects and how to prevent them.
+In the article “What Are the Effects of Cyberbullying on Children?”, I’ve explained these effects and how to prevent them.
 Moreover, in “What to Do When Your Child Is Cyberbullied?”
 I’ve discussed different ways to help your child if they’re cyberbullied.

-• Depression, loneliness, & anxiety:
+Depression, loneliness, & anxiety:

 Depression is one of the most common mental illnesses in the United States.
 According to SAMHSA’s National Survey on Drug Use and Health, in 2017, about 7% of people aged 18 or older had major depressive disorder (MDD) at some point in their lives.
 This source emphasizes the correlation between using social media and depression.
-Social media may contribute to feelings of loneliness, inadequacy and self-absorption, causing depression and anxiety in some people.
+Social media may contribute to feelings of loneliness, inadequacy and self-absorption, causing anxiety and depression in some people.

 Social scientists have been studying how social networks like Facebook affect our mental health for years now.
 Studies show people tend to feel worse after using their computers, even when they think they’re having fun!